 I’ve been developing and exploring this framework with clients and partners for a few years now and figured it was time to publicly write more about it, especially given how much of it informs the book I’m writing.
-In this series, we’ll discuss the different steps and stages in the Business Lifecycle for small and microbusinesses and how to get through these cycles without the overwhelm and the feeling that “you just can’t get it right”.
+In this series, we’ll discuss the different steps and stages in the business life cycle for small businesses and microbusinesses and how to get through these cycles without the overwhelm and the feeling that “you just can’t get it right.”

 If you take a look at business literature, what you’ll notice is there’s a pretty big gulch between when you want to start a business and when your business is already established and growing.
 There’s this very crucial gap when you’ve already started, but you’re not big and sustainable enough to use much of what’s there.
 Businesses at this stage and scale are really hard to put your finger on what exactly they are, what the right size of it is – and frankly they’re not big enough and making enough money for most consultants and the people who write about businesses to pay attention to.
 You’re too small to matter.

 Something is fundamentally wrong when 90% of our businesses are too small to matter and only 10% actually get the growing concern.
-Those businesses that are in that gap after they’ve started and before they’ve gotten big enough – to say over twenty people – need the concern and counsel of the traditional business world.
+Those businesses that are in that gap after they’ve started and before they’ve gotten big enough – to, say, more than 20 people – need the concern and counsel of the traditional business world.

 Fundamentally, what we have to remember when we’re getting business counsel is what we need to do really depends on where we are.
+(Click to tweet – thanks!)
 This discussion will give you the landscape of where you might be, so you know what you need to do to take steps going forward.

 Every stage of business has its own challenges, strengths, inconvenient truths, ways forward, and catalytic moments.
 Remember: every stage of business has its own challenges and its advantages.
 There are no free lunches here, and no matter how cool it is to look from here at how much you want to be there – wherever “there” is – understand that once you get there, there will still be challenges.

-There are five different stages of the business life-cycle.
-Stage 0 is a logical placeholder – this is what we call the aspirational stage.
-This is for all the people who want to start a business.
-They read a book about business, or they sit in school dreaming about starting a business, but they haven’t actually started one yet.
+There are five stages of the small business life cycle.
+Stage 0 – the Aspirational stage – is a logical placeholder for all the people who want to start a business.
+They read books about business, or they sit in school dreaming about starting a business, but they haven’t actually started one yet.

 Challenges of Stage 0

-The second challenge of the aspirational stage is making the leap from the status quo.
+The second challenge of the Aspirational stage is making the leap from the status quo.
 Making that leap is hard.
-Everyone, or enough people that feed your psyche, will tell you that it’s better to keep your job.
-They don’t understand what you’re doing, and this is especially true if you already have a good job.
-If you work at a place like Google or another one of the whiz-bang companies that everyone wants to work for, the idea of you jumping out and starting your own business is ludicrous to many people.
-This isn’t good for you if you’re still shaky and lacking the confidence for starting a business – this is a huge challenge to those in the aspirational stage.
+People will tell you that it’s better to keep your job.
+They don’t understand what you’re doing, and this is especially true if you already have a good job at a place like Google or another one of the whiz-bang companies that everyone wants to work for.
+Trying to buck the status quo is a huge challenge if you’re still shaky and lacking the confidence for starting a business.

 The third challenge of Stage 0 is the enormity of changing the world.
 Everything is so big.
-There are so many different ways you might get in there and start a business, it can be overwhelming not only to decide between all the different options, but to think about the kind of mark you’re trying to make in the universe.
+Not only are there so many different ways to start a business, but you’re also thinking about the kind of mark you’re trying to make in the universe.
 The enormity of changing the world can be so big that people decide they don’t have it in them to do it, and so they don’t.

 Strengths of Stage 0

-One of the strengths of Stage 0 is you still have hope.
-You still believe in things, you haven’t been burned, and you haven’t had a slump month or season.
+One of the strengths of Stage 0 is that you still have hope.
+You haven’t been burned, you haven’t had a slump month, season, or year, and you haven’t invested months and many thousands of dollars in something only to have it crash in a blaze of publicly humiliating glory.
 You still have pure, unadulterated hope – and hope is a powerful thing.

 Because you haven’t started, you have a lot of energy.
 You haven’t walked the road of entrepreneurship and business building yet and thus aren’t tired.

 Another strength – and it’s such a precious thing – is that anything counts as a win.
-Any advance you have in your business, any perk of interest, anything that gets you money or helps you see your idea might work counts as a win.
+Any advance you have in your business, any hint of interest, anything that gets you money or helps you see that your idea might work, counts as a win.

 The Inconvenient Truth

 There’s an inconvenient truth at Stage 0, and this truth keeps people in Stage 0.
-That inconvenient truth is that it might not work.
-Whatever the idea is may not be viable, there may not be a market for it, or you may not have the resources for it.
-This truth has existed for everyone that has ever started a business.
+That inconvenient truth is that your business might not work.
+Whatever the idea is, it might not be viable, there might not be a market for it, or you might not have the resources for it.
+This truth has existed for everyone who has ever started a business.

 The Way Ahead

-So, the way ahead when you’re at stage zero?
+So, what is the way ahead when you’re at Stage 0?
 It’s one of those statements that’s simple, but not easy, and here it is: Just start.
-Pick an idea you’re really passionate about or that you really feel you can help somebody with, and start.
+Pick an idea you’re really passionate about or that you believe you can help somebody with, and start.
 It won’t be perfect, but it will never be perfect.
 It may be ungraceful, but that’s kind of the point.
 The only way you can build the business you’re thinking about is to start.

-There’s a catalytic moment that happens in stage zero that moves you from Stage 0 to Stage 1.
-That catalytic moment is when you see some change in the world, you try something and it works - just a tiny bit.
-You can see through all the fear and the inconvenient truth, and you see that – wait a second - there’s a possibility here that I can do it.
+A catalytic moment happens here that moves you from Stage 0 to Stage 1.
+You see some frustration you can solve in the world, you try something, and it works – just a tiny bit.
+You can see through all the fear and the inconvenient truth, and you think, “Wait a second — there’s a possibility here that I can do this.”
 And you start that business.

-Editor’s Note: This is the first in a 5-part series on The Business Lifecycle.
-Continue with the series by reading about the Entry stage of the Business Lifecycle.
+Editor’s Note: This is the first in a 5-part series on The Small Business Life Cycle.
+Continue with the series by reading about the Entry stage.